Mobile menu

 • Consider using different fresh herbs: Mint, spicy basil, regular basil, celery leaves.
 Rosemary to go with a lamb meal.
 Cilantro with spicy mustard for Mexican dishes.

-1. Put oil, orange juice concentrate, mustard, sugar, vinegar, salt, pepper and herbs plus some orange zest if you have it, in clean jam jar that is wide enough for head of immersion blender.
+1. Put all the vinaigrette ingredients in a clean jam jar that is wide enough for head of immersion blender.

 2. Briefly run immersion blender to chop herbs and thicken (emulsify) the dressing.
 Taste and adjust flavor.